Institution code: H12

 MRICS candidates, who have accredited degrees, must in addition, complete the RICS Assessment of Professional Competence (APC).
 This involves two years of structured work experience, training and assessment.
 The placement year of this course usually counts as the first year of the APC, with the second undertaken after graduation.

 This course shares a common first and second year with the RPM course as both are aligned to the Rural Pathway of the RICS Assessment of Professional Competence.
-Students will specialise in the final year, post placement, with core modules covering business and residential tenancies and land law, advanced valuation and farm business management.
-Optional modules will allow you to consider agricultural trade policies globally, auctioneering, sustainable forestry and forestry products, renewables and infrastructure.
+Students will specialise in the final year, post placement, with core modules covering business and residential tenancies, advanced valuation, global agricultural trade policies and farm business management.
+Optional modules will allow you to consider agricultural trade policies globally, auctioneering, sustainable forestry and forestry products, renewables and infrastructure or international rural property markets.

 A typical week in year 1 consists of: